Last updated 03/10/2023

 Overview

 Nebraska Medicaid reimburses for live video, store-and-forward, and remote patient monitoring under some circumstances.
 Reimbursement for store-and-forward is only specified for teleradiology.
-Passage of LB 400 expanded the Medicaid definition of telehealth to include audio-only in specific circumstances however no further information has been provided regarding reimbursement on a permanent basis.
+Passage of LB 400 expanded the Medicaid definition of telehealth to include audio-only, and Medicaid recently released a bulletin and code list that allows audio-only reimbursement for some specific service codes.

 Remote Patient Monitoring